DE Pathway Analysis

 What is gage?

 The Generally Applicable Gene-set Enrichment tool (GAGE) is a popular bioconductor package used to perform gene-set enrichment and pathway analysis.
 The package works independent of sample sizes, experimental designs, assay platforms, and is applicable to both microarray and RNAseq data sets.
-In this section we will use GAGE and gene sets from the “Gene Ontology” (GO) and the MSigBDB databases to perform pathway analysis.
+In this section we will use GAGE and gene sets from the “Gene Ontology” (GO) and the MSigDB databases to perform pathway analysis.

 R